fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 - "Could afford to reduce my weekly working hours and spend more time on Project XYZ."
 - "The money was used to pay for an ad campaign (print and online).
 The download numbers have tripled in that period.
 We would like to do that again."
-- "Thanks to the money we were able to integrate two employees from our usability team, each with 20% full time, to the project.
-Additionally, a student assistant has updated the documentary. "
+- "Thanks to the money we were able to integrate two employees from our usability team to the project, each with 20% full time.
+Additionally, a student assistant has updated the documentary."
 - "We have contracted company XYZ to fix Issue 123.
 For the future we plan the same with issue 456. "
 - "I see the money as recognition for the work done in the last year.
 Thanks guys! "(Similar to the Bounty model, see above.)
 - "In the last quarter, issues were mainly addressed that were highly valued by donors.
-Details: see release notes. "(Corresponds to the reverse bounty model.)
+Details: see release notes."
+(Corresponds to the reverse bounty model.)

 #### Is a separate (new) organization really needed?

 For individual projects the fundraising effort is usually too big.
 That indicates a separate and specialized organization - which not necessarily needs to be new.
 Possibly an existing organization (obvious example: [Free Software Foundation (FSFE)](https://fsfe.org/)) could implement the idea.
-Due to the fact that the operating costs (see K3 above) already have been factored in, the project could be self-supporting - within a larger organization or possibly even as a classic start-up with venture capital.
+Due to the fact that the operating costs (see C3 above) already have been factored in, the project could be self-supporting - within a larger organization or possibly even as a classic start-up with venture capital.
 A new organization of its own would probably be more agile than an established one with grown structures and internal plurality of opinion.
 This is offset by the disadvantage that initially it would start with zero outreach and zero credit of trust.
 A hybrid approach would be that several established organizations jointly push a new one or support its foundation through their networks.

+<a id="criticism"></a>
 #### Potential points of criticisms and possible counterarguments

 - *There are already similar attempts (see links below) without any significant success.*